 Having a recovery plan should include several details:

 Want to start implementing the necessary steps to ensure business continuity?
-Join the Cyberpower online course now!
+Join the Cyberpower Academy for free!

 Digital transformation strategist | Privacy advisor | Cyber anthropologist | Author